spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 Stack name and description are pretty self-explanatory.
 The required _name_ is what you'll see in the stack list on the home screen and menu selection dropdown.
 Make sure that it's informative enough to be able to immediately communicate the purpose of the stack, but short enough so that it fits nicely in the dropdown, and no important information is cut off.

-The optional _description_ is completely free-form and it supports [Markdown](https://daringfireball.net/projects/markdown/).
+The optional _description_ is completely free-form and it supports [Markdown](https://daringfireball.net/projects/markdown/){: rel="nofollow"}.
 This is perhaps a good place for a thorough explanation of the purpose of the stack, perhaps a link or two, and an obligatory cat GIF.

 !!! warning
     Based on the original _name_, Spacelift generates an immutable slug that serves as a unique identifier of this stack.
 If the name and the slug diverge significantly, things may become confusing.